Why we love Liverpool

 Discover 100 cast-iron sculptures by renowned artist Antony Gormley – his collection of life-size figures spans 3km of shore and stretches nearly 1km out to sea.

-Learn more about Another PlaceGet your Biennial fix
+Learn more about Another PlaceGet your dancing shoes on

-Learn more about St George’s HallA flavour for Liverpool
+Learn more about St George’s HallA flavour of Liverpool

 From morning brunch to late-night beers, this artisan market serves food so irresistible that you’ll want to keep coming back and paying your respects to anything from ginormous burgers to drunken noodles.